 A region once brimming with aristocrats, the fading glamour of their havelis (mansion houses) are a sight to behold in this desert region.
 Tumbleweed blows through courtyards boasting stunning murals, colonnades and obsolete opulence.
 Some are being restored, others are simply there to be photographed and figure out how these places came to be.
 Check out the eco-glamping gorgeousness at Mandawa too.

 A colourful stop on Rajasthan’s multicoloured magic carpet, this time blue.
-The mammoth Mehrangarh Fort oversees the city like a lion overseeing its pride, the ancient houses all painted blue seeming to worship at its feet.
-Delve deeper, and you’ll discover markets bursting with every colour of the rainbow.
-This is the gateway to the Thar Desert, inhabited by contrasting desert dwellers, the Bishnoi and Bhil.
+The mammoth Mehrangarh Fort oversees the city like a lion overseeing its pride, the ancient, blue houses seeming to worship at its feet.
+Delve deeper to discover markets bursting with every colour of the rainbow.
+Jodhpur is also gateway to the Thar Desert where villages are home to contrasting desert dwellers, the Bishnoi and Bhil.

 Bang in the middle of this desert state is a wild array of tropical forest, with ruined temples popping up at sporadic points and the eyes of fauna such as nilgai, sambar, jungle cats and, of course, the great Bengal tiger all watching the goings on in their precious habitats.
 It is a very special place and somewhere to spend a few days if possible, not just a ‘been there, done that’ scenario.

 Heritage heaven, Rajasthan boasts some of the world’s most luxurious, but not always astronomical, sleeps.
 Stay in beautifully restored forts or former Raj’s palaces, boasting fine Rajput or Mughal architecture.
 Overlook Lake Pichola in a beaux arts palace in Jodhpur, a 19th century former home of the Maharaja of Jaipur or a symmetrical beauty in Bikaner.
 Heritage hotels are places to immerse yourself in class and opulence.